contentstack/contentstack-android/README.md

 ### Subsequent sync

-If the result of the initial sync (or subsequent sync) contains more than 100 records, the response would be paginated.
-It provides pagination token in the response.
-However, you don’t have to use the pagination token manually to get the next batch; the SDK does that automatically until the sync is complete.

-Pagination token can be used in case you want to fetch only selected batches.
-It is especially useful if the sync process is interrupted midway (due to network issues, etc.).
-In such cases, this token can be used to restart the sync process from where it was interrupted.
+ You can use the sync token (that you receive after initial sync) to get the updated content next time.
+The sync token fetches only the content that was added after your last sync, and the details of the content that was deleted or updated.

 ```sh
 //stack is an instance of Stack class